KBlackMeow/ShadowProxy/README.md

 - 127.0.0.1
 blacklist: []

-# Those commonds will be execute when SP begin to run
+# Those commonds will be executed when SP begin to run
 cmd:
 - whoami
 ```